the-x-man/nw-vue3-boilerplate/README.md

 # Church Lyrics Projection Application

-The easiest, quickest, and best option for building Desktop Apps with Vue.

-100% test coverage.
-Vue-DevTools built in.

-All you do is `npm install && npm start` and you got a desktop app and web app development environment with Vue-DevTools built-in.

-**Does this work for web or just desktop?**

-**Both.** This repo will build both for web and desktop and includes a simple `this.isDesktop` flag so you can add desktop specific features that won't show on the web.
-This repo has 100% test coverage including tests for both web and desktop builds.
-You could even theoretically add NativeScript-Vue into the mix and build for native mobile as well (though that is not set up in this repo).

 Run `npm run build` and you're ready to ship/deploy: Web App, Windows Installer, OSX and Linux apps.

 ![A screenshot of the default app running on Windows](screenshot.png)